CVE-2026-33785: CWE-862 Missing Authorization in Juniper Networks Junos OS

 Mitigation Recommendations

-A patch is available for affected Junos OS versions 24.4 and 25.2.
-Since this is a cloud service, Juniper Networks manages remediation server-side.
-Users should verify with Juniper's official advisories to ensure their systems are updated to at least versions 24.4R2-S3 or 25.2R2 or later.
-No additional mitigation steps are indicated beyond applying the official patch.
+A patch is available for this vulnerability.
+Since Junos OS on MX Series is a cloud-hosted service, Juniper Networks manages remediation server-side.
+Users should verify with Juniper's official advisory and ensure their systems are updated to versions 24.4R2-S3 or later, or 25.2R2 or later to mitigate this issue.

 CVE-2026-33785: CWE-862 Missing Authorization in Juniper Networks Junos OS